Development of place value - concepts, sample activities, assessment, and evaluation

 Grouping by ten

 Children can use one-to-one relationships and systematically count objects accurately to at least twenty.
-They can also skip count by tens and understand skip counting as repeated addition.
+They can also skip count count by tens and understand skip counting as repeated addition.
 Not unitize multiples of ten.
 There is no place value understanding.
 Students understand numbers can be grouped with different combinations and ten is just one of several groupings (3 + 2; 5 + 2; ... ).
 Students are easily confused by the one in teens and two in twenties as one and two rather than ten or twenty.

 When asked they will represent numbers greater than ten with a one-to-one relationship For example: showing how many students in their class by drawing designs so one design represents one student.
 Not groups of tens and ones.
 They are working toward unitizing (counting equal groups of objects with a one-to-one strategy; like counting five groups of ten by 1, 2, 3, 4, 5 and recognizing it as five equal groups of ten or 50) but have not yet achieved it.